 Marginal buy price means a higher price of gas over the balancing period among (1) the highest gas price at which the Transmission System Operator purchased gas during the balancing period, and (or) sold on the trading platform (Gas Exchange) at the Lithuanian virtual trading point, and the weighted average price of gas traded on the trading platform (Gas Exchange) at the Lithuanian virtual trading point over the balancing period, which shall be published by the trading platform operator, increased by 10 percent.
 The previous day product is not used to calculate the marginal buy price.

-Market participants means all natural gas market participants who consume natural gas, transport natural gas and / or trade in natural gas.

-Market participants involved in balancing the transmission system means transmission network users and other market participants trading in gas under bilateral gas sale and purchase contracts and (or) on the trading platform (Gas Exchange) at the Lithuanian virtual trading point (supply companies and other market participants who do not use the transmission system to transport gas).
+Market participants means transmission network users and other market participants trading in gas under bilateral gas sale and purchase contracts and (or) on the trading platform (Gas Exchange) at the Lithuanian virtual trading point (supply companies and other market participants who do not use the transmission system to transport gas).

-Supply schedule means a monthly volume of gas distributed in days in the manner laid down in the gas sale and purchase contract concluded between a market participant and a supply company, or the volume of gas purchased during a shorter period, if the gas sale and purchase contract is concluded for a shorter period than one month.
+Transaction notification - information provided by a market participant to the transmission system operator on the daily volumes of gas bought and/or sold at a virtual trading point.

 Other definitions used in the Rules shall be construed as defined by the Law on Natural Gas of the Republic of Lithuania and other legislation regulating the natural gas sector of the Republic of Lithuania.

 CHAPTER III